How-to's and Support

 • Adopting a continuous integration/delivery pipeline is a common benefit of a DevOps adoption.
 Instead of manually deploying code to servers, your continuous deployment pipeline pushes that code out to the appropriate environment as soon as developers merge it.
 Pipeline as Code also configures those pipelines within the code repository, just like the service infrastructure and configuration above.

 EaC isn’t a one-size-fits-all solution.
 Yes, it comes with a bevy of benefits that more than pay for the work you’ll sink into it.
-You’ll ship code more quickly, and your customers will experience fewer bugs, as well as a better overall user experience.
+You’ll ship code more quickly, and your customers will experience fewer bugs and have a better overall user experience.
 But that doesn’t mean it’s the right fit for your particular use case.
-Not every product benefits from shipping faster, and for those that don’t, EaC is not the right approach.
+Not every product benefits from shipping faster, and for those who don’t, EaC is not the right approach.

 This post was written by Eric Boersma.
 Eric is a software developer and development manager who's done everything from IT security in pharmaceuticals to writing intelligence software for the US government to building international development teams for non-profits.
 He loves to talk about the things he's learned along the way, and he enjoys listening to and learning from others as well.